YinBo0927/YinBo0927.github.io/content/_index.md

   - block: markdown
     content:
       title: Awards
       text: SCUT Third-class Scholarship (2022-09)
             TCL Huameng Third-class Scholarship (2022-09)
-            Honorable Mentions of Mathematical Contest In Modeling (2023-05) Second Prize in the Mathorcup Student Mathematical Contest in Modeling (2023-06) Second Prize of Guangdong Province in MCM Third Prize of the 18th ”Challenge Cup” of SCUT (2023-3)
+            Honorable Mentions of Mathematical Contest In Modeling (2023-05)
+            Second Prize in the Mathorcup Student Mathematical Contest in Modeling (2023-06)
+            Second Prize of Guangdong Province in MCM(2023-06)
+            Third Prize of the 18th ”Challenge Cup” of SCUT (2023-3)

       # date_format: Jan 2006